Michael Sampson: Education

-During high school, Michael Sampson worked as a lumberjack in Maine during the summers and as a short order cook at a café in Sherman, Texas from 5 until 11 P.M. most nights.
-Despite this, he won a scholarship to East Texas State University, where he earned a degree in 1974 in Political Science with a teaching endorsement.
+During high school, Michael Sampson won a scholarship to East Texas State University, where he earned a degree in 1974 in Political Science with a teaching endorsement.
 He became a teacher in the Commerce public schools, where he taught grades K-3; 4, and 6.
 During this time he attended evening classes, earning a Master of Sciences degree in Reading.
-He left Texas for Arizona in 1977 to enroll in the Ph.D. program at the University of Arizona, where he studied under Roach Van Allan, and Ken and Yetta Goodman.
+He left Texas for Arizona in 1977 to enroll in the Ph.D. program at the University of Arizona.
 He completed his Ph.D. in Reading in 1980.

-Academic writing

-In 1980 Michael Sampson accepted a faculty position at Texas S&M University–Commerce.
-In 1986 he published his first professional book, The Pursuit of Literacy.
-Four years later he published the creative, theme-based literature program Experiences with Literacy, which was co-authored by Bill Teale and Roach Van Allen.
-In 1992, he published his book on the language arts, Pathways to Literacy.
-The second edition of Pathways to Literacy: Process Transactions was published in 1996 and the third edition, Total Literacy, in 2003.
-During these years, Sampson was also published in The Reading Teacher and The Reading Research Quarterly.
-He is currently completing a text book on linguistics named Sounds of Language.